tbehner/frust/README.md

 The find command as found on all (?) unixy operating systems is awesome.
 The problem is, that the syntax is apparently hard to remember.
 A proof of this are anti-patterns like `find . | grep 'some regular expression'` which are commonly seen (but seldom admitted).
 To find the desired functionality in the man page of find takes to much time.
-One night we got frustrated enough (hence the name), to write our own furst, with a query language which is easy to remember.
+One night we got frustrated enough (hence the name), to write our own frust, with a query language which is easy to remember.

 ## Installation
 ### From Source